hail-is/hail/docs/commands/annotatevariants_bed.md

 annotation will be the set (possibly empty) of fourth column strings as a `Set[String]` for all intervals that overlap the given variant.

+**NOTE:** UCSC BED files are 0-indexed, which means that the line "5  100  105" will *not* include the locus "5:100", but *will* include the locus "5:105"

 </div>

 <div class="subsection">